alexchoi330/Bank-Stock-Account/README.md

 ### -User Stories-
 -As a user, I want to be able to make a new bank account

+-As a user, I want to be able to see a list of stocks

 -As a user, I want to be able to add money into the bank account

 -As a user, I want to be able to withdraw money from the bank account

--As a user, I want to be able to buy stocks (how many, which one) and add it to my stock-list

--As a user, I want to be able to sell stocks (how many, which ones) and remove it from my stock-list

--As a user, I want to be able to view my stock-list

 -As a user, I want to be able to view my bank account